-The first step in analyzing the Example 2 data is to read the observations using a data step, with the variables site and isoline denoting the collection site and Anagrus isoline (see below).
+The first step in analyzing the Example 2 data is to read the observations using a data step, with the variables site and isoline denoting the collection site and Anagrus isoline (see program below), while the dependent variable is eggs.
 Although the isolines are numbered similarly across the three sites, note they are actually unique to each site and so are nested within sites.
 The variable wasp refers to a particular wasp within each isoline, but is not used in the analyses.
-Two plots are then requested using proc gplot (SAS Institute Inc. 2014a), one showing the mean for each site and so illustrating the site effect.
+Two plots are then requested using proc gplot (SAS Institute Inc. 2016), one showing the mean for each site and so illustrating the site effect.
 The second plot shows the individual wasps color-coded by isoline, allowing for a visual comparison of variation among and within isolines.
 The x-axis position of each wasp is jittered to keep the points from overlapping.
-This involves adding a small random quantity to the site value, generating a new variable called site\jit that differs for each wasp.
+This involves adding a small random quantity to the site value, generating a new variable called site_jit that differs for each wasp.

-The next section of the program conducts the nested ANOVA using proc mixed (SAS Institute Inc. 2014b).
+The next section of the program conducts the nested ANOVA using proc mixed (SAS Institute Inc. 2018).
 The class statement tells SAS that site and isoline are used to classify the observations.
 Next, the fixed effect site is listed in the model statement, while the random, nested effect of isoline is incorporated in the random statement.
 SAS uses the syntax isoline(site) to indicate that isoline is nested within site.
 An lsmeans statement is used to compared the different sites using the Tukey method.

-The analysis found no significant effect of site $(F{2,39} = 2.3, P = 0.1323)$ on the number of eggs per wasp (Fig. 19.7.
-The estimated variance among isolines within sites $(\hat{\sigma}{B(A)}^2 = \hat{\sigma}{\text{site(isoline)}}^2 = 10.17)$ was substantial relative to the variance among wasps within isolines $(\hat{\sigma}^2 = 11.02)$ .
-This pattern can be observed in Fig. 19.8, with the observations for each isoline falling into discernable groups.
-This suggests that variation in egg number has a significant genetic component.
+There appears to be little difference among the sites in the mean number of eggs per wasp (Fig. 19.13), and the test of the site effect was non-significant $(F{2,39} = 2.3, P = 0.1323)$ (Fig. 19.16).
+We next look at the estimates of the variance components.
+The variance among isolines within sites $(\hat{\sigma}{B(A)}^2 = \hat{\sigma}{isoline(site)}^2 = 10.17)$ was substantial relative to the variance among wasps within isolines ($\hat{\sigma}^2 = 11.02$).
+This pattern can be observed in Fig. 19.14, with the observations for each isoline falling into discernable groups.

 We can use the two variance components to estimate the heritability of egg number, which is the proportion of the variance due to genotypic vs. phenotypic differences among individuals (Falconer & Mackay 1996).
-The genotypic variance, $V_G$ , is estimated by the variance among isolines within sites, because each isoline represents a different genetic group.
-For the wasp example, we have $V_G = \hat{\sigma}{\text{site(isoline)}}^2 = 10.17$ .
-The environmental variance, $V_E$ , is estimated by the variance among individuals within isolines, and represents variation among individuals not due to genotype.
-It is estimated by the variance among wasps within isolines, or $V_E = \hat{\sigma}^2 = 11.02$ .
-The phenotypic variance is defined as the sum of the genotypic and environmental variance, or $V_P = V_G + V_E$ .
-Heritability is then defined $h^2 = V_G/V_P = V_G/(V_G + V_E)$ .
+The genotypic variance, V_G , is estimated by the variance among isolines within sites, because each isoline represents a different genetic group.
+For the wasp example, we have $V_G = \hat{\sigma}{isoline(site)}^2 = 10.17$.
+The environmental variance, V_E , is estimated by the variance among individuals within isolines, and represents variation among individuals not due to genotype.
+It is estimated by the variance among wasps within isolines, or $V_E = \hat{\sigma}^2 = 11.02$.
+The phenotypic variance is defined as the sum of the genotypic and environmental variance, or $V_P = V_G + V_E$.
+Heritability is then defined $h^2 = V_G/V_P = V_G/(V_G + V_E)$.
 It follows that $h^2 = 10.17/(10.17 + 11.02) = 0.48$ for the number of eggs in the wasps.
 This is relatively large value, suggesting that egg number could readily evolve in response to selection pressure.